Jane Fonda: 2005–2014: Return to acting and Broadway

-2010s

 Fonda played a leading role in the 2011 drama All Together, which was her first film in French since Tout Va Bien in 1972.
 The same year she starred alongside Catherine Keener in Peace, Love and Misunderstanding, playing a hippie grandmother.
 In 2012, Fonda began a recurring role as Leona Lansing, CEO of a major media company, in HBO's original political drama The Newsroom.
 Her role continued throughout the show's three seasons, and Fonda received two Emmy nominations for Outstanding Guest Actress in a Drama Series.

-In 2013, Fonda had a small role in The Butler, portraying First Lady Nancy Reagan.
+In 2013, Fonda had a small role in the Lee Daniels directed racial drama The Butler inspired by the life and career of White House butler Eugene Allen.
+Fonda portrayed First Lady Nancy Reagan opposite Alan Rickman as United States President Ronald Reagan.
+Fonda stated that despite her political differences with Nancy she had no difficulty playing the role saying, "I am an actor, and I have no intention of allowing the political differences between us to color my portrayal of her.
+I will not be disrespectful."
+Todd McCarthy of The Hollywood Reporter wrote in his review, "the best cameo...comes from Jane Fonda, who is very good indeed as a gracious Nancy Reagan."
+Katey Rich of The Guardian agreed writing, "Fonda eerily transforms herself into Nancy Reagan".
 She had more film work the following year, appearing in the comedies Better Living Through Chemistry and This is Where I Leave You.
-She also voiced a character on The Simpsons.
+She voiced Maxine Lombard in the season 26 episode "Opposites A-Frack". a character on The Simpsons.
 She played an acting diva in Paolo Sorrentino's Youth in 2015, for which she earned a Golden Globe Award nomination.
 She also appeared in Fathers and Daughters (2015) with Russell Crowe.